 What to Include in Your Accessibility Statement

-You should also let people with disabilities know how to contact your organization if they encounter barriers on your website or using your products or services, or if they require materials in alternate formats, such as Braille.
+You should also let people with disabilities know how to contact your organization if they encounter barriers on your website or when using your products or services, or if they require materials in alternate formats, such as Braille.

 Here’s what else you might add to your accessibility statement: